PnS2018/pns2018.github.com/session_03.md

 \end{aligned}
 $$

+Note that in practice, we prefer to process a batch of 3D tensors instead of one.
+Therefore, usually, we define the input of the convolution with an additional dimension that represents the `batch_size`.
+The input can be characterized as a 4D tensor as well: `batch_size x number of feature maps x height of feature maps x width of feature maps`.

-__Remarks__: Readers may think that the above examples compute "correlation" instead of "convolution", and you are right.
+__Remark__: Readers may think that the above examples compute "correlation" instead of "convolution", and you are right.
 The correct convolution requires _filter flipping_ where one needs to transpose every channel of a filter.
 However, to demonstrate how the convolution is performed, we assume that all the filters have been "flipped".

 ### Pooling Layer